Jordan Davis (basketball)

-Jordan Deangelo Davis (born June 6, 1997) is an American-Azerbaijani basketball player for Hamburg Towers of the German Basketball Bundesliga.
+Jordan Deangelo Davis (born June 6, 1997) is an American-born naturalized Azerbaijani professional basketball player for Prishtina of the Kosovo Basketball Superleague and the Liga Unike.
 He played college basketball for the University of Northern Colorado, where in 2019 he was named the Big Sky Conference Player of the Year.

 College career

 Davis came to Northern Colorado after originally committing to Eastern Washington out of Canyon Springs High School in the Las Vegas Valley.
 Davis became a starter in his first season, averaging 11 points, 3.6 rebounds and 2.1 assists per game for the Bears.
 Over the next two seasons, Davis claimed third-team All-Big Sky Conference honors.
 In his junior season, the Bears won the 2018 CollegeInsider.com Postseason Tournament.
 After the season, Davis declared for the 2018 NBA draft without an agent, but ultimately decided to return for his senior season at Northern Colorado.

 In Davis' senior season, he achieved several milestones.
 He passed the 2,000 career point mark in a win over Southern Utah in which he also scored a career-high 36 points.
 Later that season, he became the Bears' all-time leading scorer, passing Mike Higgins' mark of 2,112 points in a February 16, 2019 loss to Eastern Washington.
 On the season, Davis averaged 23.4 points, 4.7 rebounds and 4.7 assists and finished his career with 2,270 career points.
 At the close of the season, Davis was named first-team All-Big Sky and the Big Sky Player of the Year.